 - Not answer or respond to abusive or upsetting messages, but log and report them;

-- Not delete anything until it has been shown to one or more of the adults mentioned above.
+- Where possible, not delete anything until it has been shown to one or more of the adults mentioned above.

 - Ensure that your child understands the college’s policy and above all, how seriously the College takes such incidents;